 - Study English Language as a minor in many bachelor’s degrees to develop your communication and social language skills on top of your other interests.

 For the major in the Bachelor of Arts, complete the following courses:

 - ENLA210 Language Variation Across Space and Time

 - Two 200-level LING courses (which may include one 200-level ENGL course)

-Students taking English Language courses can benefit from exposure to other Linguistics courses and/or from taking a course in another language other than English (or their native language).
+You can also benefit from taking Linguistics courses, and/or from taking a course in another language other than English or your native language.

-This subject provides a foundation for any career which requires advanced communication skills and/or a detailed understanding of the English language, such as teaching, management, marketing, the media, research and publishing.
+This subject is a good foundation for any career which requires advanced communication skills and a detailed understanding of the English language, especially in international contexts.

 Find out more about what you can do with a degree in English Language.

-Level 2, Locke building – see campus maps
+Level 2, Elsie Locke building – see campus maps

 Private Bag 4800